Adam Piccolotti: Bellator MMA

 Piccolotti faced Carrington Banks at Bellator 199 on May 12, 2018.
 He won the fight via rear-naked choke submission in the third round.

 Piccolotti faced James Terry on September 29, 2018, at Bellator at Bellator 206.
 He won the fight via unanimous decision.

 Piccolotti next faced Benson Henderson at Bellator 220 on April 27, 2019.
 He lost the fight via split decision.
 8 out of 9 media scores gave it to Piccolotti.

 Piccolotti faced Jacob Smith at Bellator 226.
 He won the bout via rear-naked choke in the second round.

 Piccolotti faced Sidney Outlaw at Bellator 244 on August 21, 2020.
 He lost the bout via split decision.
 2 out of 2 media scores gave it to Outlaw.

-Piccolotti was expected to face Georgi Karakhanyan on May 21, 2021, at Bellator 259.However, Piccolotti pulled out due to injury.
+Piccolotti was expected to face Georgi Karakhanyan on May 21, 2021, at Bellator 259.
+However, Piccolotti pulled out due to injury.

 Piccolotti was expected to face Saul Rogers on September 18, 2021, at Bellator 266.
-However, he pulled out of the bout due to unknown reasons.
+However, he pulled out of the bout for unknown reasons.

 Piccolotti faced Georgi Karakhanyan on February 19, 2022, at Bellator 274.
 He won the bout via unanimous decision.
 Piccolotti was then medically suspended by the Mohegan Tribe Department of Athletic Regulation after he posted a video of him vomiting in an attempt to cut weight prior to the fight; he was also fined $2,500, although the outcome of the match was not overturned.

-Despite the Mohegan Tribe suspension, Piccolotti was scheduled to face Tofiq Musayev on July 22, 2022 at Bellator 283.
+Despite the Mohegan Tribe suspension, Piccolotti was scheduled to face Tofiq Musayev on July 22, 2022, at Bellator 283.
 Piccolotti however pulled out of the bout due to injury.

-Piccolotti headlined Bellator 287 on October 29, 2022 against Mansour Barnaoui.
+Piccolotti headlined Bellator 287 on October 29, 2022, against Mansour Barnaoui.
 He lost the bout in the second round via rear-naked choke.

-Piccolotti, as a replacement for Jay Jay Wilson, is scheduled to face Mandel Nallo on March 31, 2023 at Bellator 293.
+Piccolotti, as a replacement for Jay Jay Wilson, faced Mandel Nallo on March 31, 2023, at Bellator 293.
+He won the fight via a rear-naked choke submission in the third round.

+Professional Fighters League

+After almost 8 years with Bellator, on August 13, 2023, it was announced that Piccolotti had signed a contract with Professional Fighters League (PFL).

+Piccolotti started the 2024 season with a bout against Jay Jay Wilson on April 12, 2024 at PFL 2.
+However, Wilson withdrew from the bout for unknown reasons and was replaced by tournament alternate Elvin Espinoza.
+Piccolotti was knocked out in the third round by a flying knee.

+In his sophomore performance, Piccolotti faced Michael Dufort on June 21, 2024 at PFL 5, winning the bout via split decision.